¡Asu mare!: Plot

 The story follows the adventures of Carlos Alcántara on his way to fame from his childhood in the "Unidad Vecinal Mirones".
 It is a recreation of his youth and experiences with his mother.

-In the beginning he explains how he started to admire music but later realized that he couldn't sing.
+In the beginning he explains how he started to admire music but later realized that he could not sing.
 So he later tried being an actor but got framed in the process.
-Later on he finds himself down on his luck but later a young boy who was a street performer gives him his clown nose and its from there that plans to get some acting lessons.
-Later he and a couple of close friends make a team known as Pataclaun that becomes a great hit in Peru.
+Later on, he finds himself down on his luck but a young boy who was a street performer gives him his clown nose and its from there that he plans to get some acting lessons.
+Later, he and a couple of close friends make a team known as Pataclaun that becomes a great hit in Peru.
 From there he gets to be well known around the country and gets fame.
 In the end he thanks his mom for all the support she gave him in the good and bad times.